 Learn More About Retirement Planning With ICC

 The financial advisors at ICC are hard at work researching current market conditions and translating that knowledge into retirement planning strategies that can benefit you.
 To learn more about our retirement planning services, contact us today at 702-871-8510.
 ICC has been providing investment management services since our founding in 1987.
 As one of the largest independent financial planning firms in Nevada, we hold ourselves to a higher standard: the fiduciary standard.
 This means we have eliminated possible conflicts of interest; we do not sell our own investment products nor do we receive commissions, so our only goal is helping you achieve your financial objectives.

 IMPORTANT DISCLOSURE INFORMATION

-The Investment Counsel Company of Nevada (“Company”) is an SEC registered investment adviser located in Las Vegas, Nevada.
+The Investment Counsel Company of Nevada (“Company”) is an SEC registered investment advisor located in Las Vegas, Nevada.
 Company may only transact business in those states in which it is registered, or qualifies for an exemption or exclusion from registration requirements.
 Company’s web site is limited to the dissemination of general information pertaining to its advisory services, together with access to additional investment-related information, publications, and links.
 Accordingly, the publication of Company’s web site on the Internet should not be construed by any consumer and/or prospective client as Company’s solicitation to effect, or attempt to effect transactions in securities, or the rendering of personalized investment advice for compensation, over the Internet.
 Any subsequent, direct communication by Company with a prospective client shall be conducted by a representative that is either registered or qualifies for an exemption or exclusion from registration in the state where the prospective client resides.
 A copy of Company’s current written disclosure Brochure discussing Company’s business operations, services, and fees is available from Company upon written request.
 Company does not make any representations or warranties as to the accuracy, timeliness, suitability, completeness, or relevance of any information prepared by any unaffiliated third party, whether linked to Company web site or incorporated herein, and takes no responsibility therefore.
 All such information is provided solely for convenience purposes only and all users thereof should be guided accordingly.